run2bizdocs/docs/en-us/docs/builder/developing-applications/business-object.md

 ## SQLs

-1. You can create SQL´s related to the business object to be used in the flow, for example:
+You can create SQLs queries for the Business Object to be run on specific situations according to your process/business needs.
+For example:

-a)	In a task for request of enrollment in courses you can create a SQL (it will be considered as a function)  to get the number of student enrolled in a course;
+- In an ITSM service request flow for enrolling in a particular course, an SQL query can be used to obtain the number of students already enrolled in that course and make an automatic decision to allow or not the application for enrollment, or send the request to a waiting list.

-b)	The SQL will run under an ESI Flow and will be call by the SM Flow (using the component for integration with ESI Flow).
+- During the registration of an item in the Business Object table, an SQL query, which joins several tables, can be executed to validate information being input in the form.

 ![business](images/builder-15.jpg)